DanyIo/Code-Crusaders-Test_Task/README.md

 ### Conclusion

 The Financial Management Program is a comprehensive tool for managing your finances.
 It allows you to track income, expenses, budget, deposits, and credit information in a user-friendly interface.
-By utilizing the program's features, you can gain valuable insights into your financial situation and make informed decisions regarding
+The backend implementation in C# with MySQL ensures efficient data storage and retrieval, enabling smooth operation of the program.
+By utilizing the program's features, you can gain valuable insights into your financial situation and make informed decisions regarding your finances.

- your finances.

 Please note that this documentation provides a general overview of the Financial Management Program.
 For detailed usage instructions or specific functionalities, refer to the relevant sections or consult the program's user guide.